-The NSW 2021 Plan identifies increasing walking and cycling as active modes of transport that will help reduce road congestion and also promote healthy lifestyles.
+The NSW 2021 Plan identifies increasing walking and cycling as active modes of transport that will help reduce road congestion and promote healthy lifestyles.

-The targets for walking set out in the NSW 2021 Plan is to increase the mode share of walking trips made in the Greater Sydney region, at a local and district level, to 25 percent by 2016.
-In order to achieve this targets for increasing walking and cycling the Plan States that the State Government will develop and implement a NSW Walking Strategy to encourage and promote walking for travel and recreation, and to enhance walking environments in NSW.
+The targets for walking set out in the NSW 2021 Plan is to increase the mode share of walking trips made in the Greater Sydney region, at a local and district level, to 25 per cent by 2016.
+In order to achieve this target for increasing walking and cycling the Plan states that the NSW Government will develop and implement a NSW Walking Strategy to encourage and promote walking for travel and recreation, and to enhance walking environments in NSW.